project-everest/everest/README.md

 ## Contributing

 We welcome pull requests to this script, using the usual fork project + pull request GitHub model.
-For members of Everest, Sreekanth Kannepali has the keys to the everest project on GitHub and can grant write permissions on this repository so that you can develop your feature in a branch directly.
+For members of Everest, Jonathan Protzenko has the keys to the everest project on GitHub and can grant write permissions on this repository so that you can develop your feature in a branch directly.
+To be a member of the Everest team with access to the build system, please contact Jonathan for more info.
 Jonathan watches pull requests and will provide timely feedback unless he's on vacations or in another timezone.